vippsas/vipps-developers/terminology.md

   The `Merchant-Serial-Number` header can be used with all API keys and can speed up any troubleshooting of API problems quite a bit.

-* National identity number: An 11 digit number that uniquely identifies each Norwegian citizen.
+* National identity number: An 11-digit number that uniquely identifies each Norwegian citizen.

 * `Ocp-Apim-Subscription-Key` - The header which supplies the subscription key,